 October 2017 Blog Carnival – Superstitions!
-Superstitions can be based in mythology, folklore, or local legends and can range from the mundane, such as covering mirrors after a death in […]
+Superstitions can be based in mythology, folklore, or local legends.
+Also, superstitions can range from the mundane, such as covering mirrors after a death […]

 Mad Brew shows you how to create a custom Wild West Logo for your campaign using Illustrator and Photoshop.

 I haven’t given up on my 24 Hour RPG, Legends of the West, even though I didn’t make it within the time limitation.
 Here are two more Traits, Vitality (and Wounds) and Experience.
 Vitality is integral the Wounds system and determines what kind of beating a character can take while Experience is the currency of character improvement.

 Another Traits entry for my 24+ Hour RPG, Legends of the West.
 I added some functionality to Background Traits, which is below, then I introduce Grit and Destiny.